yongatek/caravel_yonga-turbo-encoder/README.md

 Overview
 ========
+#### DVB-RCS2 Turbo Encoder

 The Turbo Encoder is used for FEC encoding for linear modulation.

 Encoder takes 2 bits of input (namely A and B) and generates 6 bits of output in the form (AB Y1W1 Y2W2)

-First couple of parity bits (Y1W1) are generated from normal ordered input data while second couple of parity bits (Y2W2) are generated from interleaved input data.
+First couple of parity bits (Y1W1) are generated from linearly ordered input data while second couple of parity bits (Y2W2) are generated from interleaved input data.

-The design involves two paths one of which is used for interleaved input data.
+The design involves two paths:
+1) Linear order path
+2) Interleaved path

 #### Top-Level Diagram
 ![alt text](docs/images/encoder_schematic.png)

 -Input Data is stored at dual channel rams.

--AGU (Address Generator Unit) generates data indices for interleaving.
+-AGU's (Address Generator Unit) generate data indices for linearly ordered and interleaved data inputs.

 -Pre Encoder unit identifies initial state of the encoder.